 Anyone who has ever bought a used car has probably considered how salty environment impacts metal.
-Salt acts as a corrosion agent, deteriorating the vehicle’s metal body.
+Salt acts as a corrosion agent, deteriorating metal, paint, and finishes.
 These salty conditions can have a similar affect on buildings.
 You can especially see this in coastal areas around the world.
 But at what the distance from the sea does salt subside?
 How many miles inland will salt air travel and corrode metal?

 Sometimes the best way to answer these questions, is with a map.

 The Galvanizers Association released a map that measures coastal distance and metal corrosion.
 While this map is particular to Great Britain, it’s also a useful resource worldwide to understand how far inland salt air travels for metal.
 Also, note that the data didn’t include Ireland until recently.
 This is why Scotland and England show higher corrosion, because for these states, the data goes back several decades.